Yu-Lingrui/DTAAD/README.md

 ## Cite this work

-Our paper has been published in the "Knowledge-Based Systems"👋
+Our final version of the paper has been accepted in the "Knowledge-Based Systems".👋
 If you use this work, please cite using the following bibtex entry.
 ```bibtex
 @article{yu2024dtaad,